brc-dd/animated-tailwindcss/docs/docs/translation-distance.md

 ::: details

-The following classes can be customized using this utility:
+The following classes can be customized by these utilities:

 ```txt
 animate-backXY